Complete your draft assessments or discontinue them

 The RUGs system has proven to be extremely robust and it is used in several nations as a basis of a payment system for funding long-term care, including the United States, Canada, Iceland and Finland.

 interRAI Services has launched online training for health professionals who would like to read their clients’ interRAI assessments.

 The course is the first e-learning offering for interRAI users in New Zealand.
 It was developed to meet the growing demand from health professionals who use interRAI information to gain a better understanding of their clients’ functional abilities.

 - how to access the interRAI software system

 - how to read and interpret assessment information

 The course takes one hour to complete and is also a great general introduction to the interRAI software system.

 New look and feel for the interRAI software

-From 24 August 2019, the interRAI software system will have a new look and feel as we are activating a more modern and logical user interface.
+From 24 August 2019 we gave the interRAI software system a new look and feel and a more modern and logical user interface.

-The functionality stays the same though some tabs and buttons may have moved locations.
+The functionality stayed the same though some tabs and buttons may have moved locations.